wp-plugins/virtual-brick-social-bar-side-widget/readme.txt

 == Installation ==

-Activate the plugin, go to widgets page and add the widget to the desired location on the Sidebar
+Activate the plugin, go to widgets page and add the widget to the desired location on the Sidebar.

+* Note that to display the Facebook Like button a facebook initiation is required, more info on FAQ Page

 == Frequently Asked Questions ==